- Created by //SEIBERT/MEDIA employee, last modified on Mar 31, 2021

 You need to generate just as much attention for your content internally at your own company as you do for your products with customers.
-There are very few organizations that achieve this with close to no internal advertising.
-However, that is more rarely the case.
+Organizations that achieve this without spreading the word internally are the exception rather than the rule.
 When our customers build and outfit a new building, information displays form an integral part of the interior design concept.
-They are modern, dynamic, and fit in perfectly with the company’s digitalization strategy.
+They’re modern, dynamic, and fit in perfectly with the company’s digitalization strategy.

 Displays have long been dominant in catching attention and campaign-like communication.
-You just have to look at a fast food outlet to realize this.
+You just have to look at a fast-food outlet to realize this.
 Or an airport.
 Or simply pay attention generally to outdoor advertising.
-In places where there is a lot of foot traffic, posters have long since given way to displays.
+In places where there’s a lot of foot traffic, posters have long since given way to displays.
 So why shouldn’t your organization benefit from this attention-grabbing medium of information transfer?
-The advantages are pretty obvious really.
-The only problem is, however, implementing them is often not so easy.
+The advantages are pretty obvious, really.
+The only problem, however, is that implementing them is often not so easy.
 An organization can’t simply assume that a simple and trivial slogan backed up by a nice face will be enough to entertain or even motivate people to become active in the long-term.

-An ideal situation would look like this: there is a screensaver that offers a video that can be activated, picks up central elements such as the news portal or shows a dashboard with general numbers that encourages clicks.
+An ideal situation would look like this: there’s a screensaver that offers a video that can be activated, picks up central elements such as the news portal, or shows a dashboard with general numbers that encourages clicks.
 As soon as you touch the screen (we use capacitive touch displays for Linchpin Touch), the screen saver stops.
 An overview then appears that picks up on the information teaser previously shown in screensaver mode, which allows the user to access more detail.
-You can then read the first lines of a message where you could only see the heading before or scroll up and down.
-There is also a chart you can zoom in on.
+You can then read the first lines of a message, where you could only see the heading before, or scroll up and down.
+There’s also a chart you can zoom in on.
 By this time, your food or coffee is ready and you simply leave the session.
 There’s no login or logout.
-The session is completely anonymous on the end device and system, and does nothing more than offer a teaser about the information available.
+The session is completely anonymous on the end device and system and does nothing more than offer a teaser about the information available.
 It’s a little bit like a newspaper kiosk at a train station, where you leaf through a magazine before your train arrives.
 All the information is available and open to you, but you don’t have much time to take it in.

 One target group you can easily reach, however, is the caffeine addicts who regularly come to the machine where the display is.
 And once people have studied the summary of what’s new on the intranet for about 20 seconds, a more in-depth session on their computer or smartphone may very well follow, where they read the message to the end and even “like” or comment on it.